matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Per-second billing, sustained use discounts.
 - Preemptilbe instances:
-    - You've given compute engine permission to terminate it if it's resources are needed elsewhere.
+    - You've given compute engine permission to terminate it if it's resources needed elsewhere.
 - High throughput to storage at no extra cost.
 - Custom machine types: Only pay for the hardware you need.